 By: Miranda Forman

-With the North Carolina Literary Festival only three weeks away, it’s time to start thinking about who you’ll want to hear.
-We thought we’d help by providing some author spotlights as we lead up to April 3 and the beginning of the Festival.
+With the North Carolina Literary Festival less than two weeks away, it’s time to start thinking about who you’ll want to hear.
+Meet Junot Díaz, one of our keynote authors.